tpoppo/ing-sw-2022-benedetti-romano-rossi/README.md

 | Model      | Board                     | 130/144 (90%) |
 | Model      | Characters                | 205/219 (93%) |

-More info about the code coverage can be found in the [coverage report](./deliverables/CoverageReport/index.html).

 ## Compile

 To run the tests and compile the software: